MelvinMeyer/Bikeshare.py/README.md

 # Explore US Bikeshare Data
-This is my second prject for Programming for Data Science Nanodegree with Python.
+This is my second project for Programming for Data Science Nanodegree with Python.

-# Hub
+# Software needed to complete Project:
+The following software was used to complete Project 2:
+•	Python or Udacity Workspace
+•	A text editor: Atom
+•	A terminal Application: Git Bash